janrinze/RISCOSonM1/README.md

 ./install_RPi5.sh
 ```
 # Notes:
-The file ``HardDisc4.util`` is an older version of the HardDisk4.util from https://www.riscosopen.org/content/downloads/common
+The file ``HardDisc4.util`` is an older version of the HardDisk4.util from [RISC OS open](https://www.riscosopen.org/content/downloads/common)